 - Age.
-According to the American Academy of Periodontology, over 70 percent of people older than 65 have some form of periodontal (gum) disease, which is the major reason that people lose their teeth.
-This means that there is a much greater chance of having edentulism if the patient is older than 65.
+According to the American Academy of Periodontology, over 70 percent of people older than 65 have some form of periodontal (gum) disease.
+Which, as stated above, is the primary reason that people lose their teeth.
+Periodontal disease can become a problem for adults because of inconsistent personal oral hygiene habits, a lack of access to preventive oral care, or an inability to afford dental care, perhaps because of lack of insurance.